Joseph Pope Balch: Civil war

 At the outbreak of the war, he was appointed to the rank of major in the First Rhode Island Detached Militia, a "90-day" regiment on May 2, 1861.
 Balch succeeded to command of the regiment when its previous commander, Colonel Ambrose Burnside was promoted to brigadier general and given command of a brigade.
 Balch commanded the 1st Rhode Island at the First Battle of Bull Run on July 21, 1861.

 Balch was mustered out of the volunteers along with the regiment on August 2, 1861.
 Balch returned to the Rhode Island Militia and commanded the Second Militia Brigade until the close of the war.

-Balch was recognized for "coolness, steadiness, and courage under fire" when his appointment by brevet (an honorary promotion) to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865 was confirmed by the United States Senate on July 25, 1868.
+Balch was recognized for "coolness, steadiness, and courage under fire" when his appointment by brevet (an honorary promotion) to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, was confirmed by the United States Senate on July 25, 1868.

-Postbellum career
+Postwar career

 After the war, Balch was a prominent member of Rhode Island society, and had six daughters and a son.
 He held membership in civic organizations including the Rhode Island Society for the Encouragement of Domestic Industry, and the Providence Franklin society.
 He died suddenly in his home from an internal hemorrhage in 1872.

 He is buried at Swan Point Cemetery in Providence.